-Option pricing models require the input of subjective assumptions including the expected price volatility of the underlying instrument, assumed interest rates and the expected option life.
+Option pricing models require subjective assumptions, including the expected price volatility of the underlying instrument, assumed interest rates, and the expected option life.
 Changes, over time, in these assumptions can materially affect the estimated fair value of stock options or other equity-settled instruments granted and the corresponding charge to loss.